admin-remix/Chromebook-Getter-Docs/docs/get-chromebooks/README.md

 * Add-ons -> Chromebook Getter -> Chromebook Actions -> Get Chromebooks
 * Use the Dropdown menu to choose the organizational unit you need Chromebook data for.
 * If needing child organizational units select the check box.
-* Press blue 'Get Chromebooks' button.
+* Press blue 'Get Chromebooks' button or 'Download Icon'.
 * Depending on how many devices you have, this could take a couple of minutes.
 Grab some coffee and come back.
 A dialog box will let you know when data is ready.

 ## Look Under The Hood